hipe/tmx/lib/skylab/subsystem/doc/issues/001-the-lib-adapter-layer-narrative.md

   with this experiment.

-a benefit of the above point is that (assuming the library has no uncovered (unused) code), at a glance we can see all of the external dependnecies that the subsystem has, not only in terms of what the sidesystems are (and stdlib and gems) that it needs, but what sub-parts of those side-systems it needs.
+a benefit of the above point is that (assuming the library has no uncovered (unused) code), at a glance we can see all of the external dependencies that the subsystem has, not only in terms of what the sidesystems are (and stdlib and gems) that it needs, but what sub-parts of those side-systems it needs.